Amaracci/Automobile-Data-Analysis/README.md

 ## Step 3: Exploring Relationships (Regplots)
 I used regression plots to visually examine how variables relate:

-- Normalized Losses vs Symboling: Strong positive correlation — cars seen as higher risk by insurance (symboling) tend to have higher actual insurance losses.
+- Normalized Losses vs Symboling: Strong positive correlation, which means cars seen as higher risk by insurance (symboling) tend to have higher actual insurance losses.
-- Normalized Losses vs Price: Positive correlation — higher-priced vehicles tend to have more insurance losses, possibly because of repair costs.
+- Normalized Losses vs Price: Positive correlation, which means higher-priced vehicles tend to have more insurance losses, possibly because of repair costs.
-- Normalized Losses vs Engine Size & Horsepower: Weak to moderate positive correlation — more powerful cars may lead to higher losses.
+- Normalized Losses vs Engine Size & Horsepower: Weak to moderate positive correlation, which means more powerful cars may lead to higher losses.
-- Symboling vs Number of Doors: Negative correlation — sportier, riskier cars (higher symboling) tend to have fewer doors.
+- Symboling vs Number of Doors: Negative correlation, which means sportier, riskier cars (higher symboling) tend to have fewer doors.
-- Normalized Losses vs Highway MPG: Weak negative correlation — more fuel-efficient cars may be slightly less risky.
+- Normalized Losses vs Highway MPG: Weak negative correlation, which means more fuel-efficient cars may be slightly less risky.

 Each plot helped build a picture of what insurance risk might look like through various features.